A Guide to the Best Toddler Travel Beds 2018

 Some other advantages of having a toddler travel bed with you include:

-- They are generally lighter than the ‘pack n play’ and traditional travel cots.
+- Travel beds for toddlers are generally lighter than the ‘pack n play’ and traditional travel cots.
 Some of the inflatable ones will fit into your suitcase, meaning you don’t have to pay for an extra piece of baggage.
 If you are flying you are usually allowed to take a stroller and car seat for free.
 (Qantas let you take all three for free).

-- They can save you money on additional hotel bed charges or the need to buy a larger or family room.
+- Travel toddler beds can save you money on additional hotel bed charges or the need to buy a larger or family room.